Wilto/wilto-makes-food/_src/orders/index.md

     alt="A three-layer carrot cake with bare sides.
 On the top is a swirl of white frosting, decorated with a crescent of chopped nuts, topped with carrot roses with carrot green leaves."
 %}

-Listen.
-I’m sick and tired of texting people to ask them whether they can think of any excuse for me to make them over-the-top cakes.
+Listen: frankly, I’m sick and tired of having to text people to ask whether they can think of any excuses for me to make them over-the-top cakes.
 Help me out by ordering one, yeah?

+#### White Mountain Cake
+A snow-white vanilla layer cake, with a hint of almond.

+#### Devil's Food Cake
+Here’s the thing: Oreos cookies, but soft, and also cake.
+It’s plenty rich, thanks to a hint of espresso and three (3) kinds of chocolate—but not cloyingly sweet.

 | Quantity              | Price |
 | --------------------- | -----:|